French Language Minor

 A writing course to improve precision, organization and style when writing academically or creatively in French.
 Prerequisite: FREN 222 or, with a grade of A, FREN 221.
 Students with credit for FREN 301 may not take this course for further credit.
 Writing.

 and three of the following courses

 Designed to further develop ability in oral expression.
 Instruction in class and in lab.
 Prerequisite: FREN 222 or, with a grade of A and permission of instructor, FREN 215 or 217.
 Students with native or near-native proficiency are not allowed to take this course and must contact the instructor for evaluation or exemption prior to enrolment.

 Choosing the right word for the right context is the principal aim of this course.
 Through practical exercises and a variety of simple translation techniques students will expand their vocabulary and become more familiar with the nuances of French.
 Prerequisite: FREN 222.

 Translating from English to French allows students to explore and understand the nuances of French as well as language transfer.
 Through the precise use of vocabulary, grammar, and syntax, students will improve their writing skills.
 They will also learn how to identify context in a variety of documents.
-Prerequisite: FREN 301W and FREN 304 or permission of the department.
+Prerequisite: FREN 301W and one of FREN 304 or FREN 307 or permission of the department.
 Writing.

 and one of the following courses